sugarlabs/sugar-docs/src/gtk3-porting-guide.md

 ```
 ### HBox, VBox, pack\_start and pack\_end

-GtkHBox and GtkVBox, commonly used containers in GTK+ 2 code, have
+GtkHBox and GtkVBox, commonly used containers in GTK 2 code, have
 `pack_start` and `pack_end` methods.
 These take 4 parameters:

 1.  **widget**: The widget to pack into the container